lelouchzr/lelouchzr/README.md

 # 💫 About Me:
 Hello!
-I'm a french Software Engineering student at **EPITECH** in France, currently preparing for an international exchange at **Inha University** in South Korea.
+I'm a french Software Engineering student at **EPITECH** in France, currently preparing for an international exchange at **Inha University** in South Korea and living in Seoul.

 I love coding and building cool stuff — whether it's small tools, bigger projects, or just experimenting with new tech.